krystallopez/python-projects/README.md

 <img  width=300 src="/gif/hellothere.gif" alt="animated"/>
 </p>

 This repo is a compilation of several different Python projects that I have built over the last couple of weeks.
 Feel free to browse through each of the files and check out some of my code!
-Enjoy and thank you for viewing!!
+Enjoy and thank you for viewing!

 ## Installation
 * Make sure to have the latest version of Python installed on your machine